← All posts

 Trading cards are one of the most active categories on eBay.
-Pokémon, Magic: The Gathering, sports cards — buyers are out there every day searching, bidding, and buying.
-The market has cooled slightly from its pandemic-era peak, which actually makes it better for sellers who know what they're doing.
+Pokémon, Magic: The Gathering, sports cards — buyers search, bid, and buy every single day.
+The market has cooled from its pandemic peak, which actually makes it better for sellers who know what they're doing.

 Graded vs Ungraded: Which Should You Sell?

 Ungraded (raw) cards are the bulk of the market.
-You pull a card from a pack or buy a collection, examine it, and list it with your assessment of the condition.
-Most cards under $50–$100 sell better ungraded because buyers want to see the actual card in photos.
+You examine the card and list it with your condition assessment.
+Most cards under $50–$100 sell better raw because buyers want to see the actual card in your photos.

-Graded (slabbed) cards have been professionally authenticated and rated by PSA, Beckett (BGS), or CGC.
-A card in a PSA 10 slab can sell for 10x–100x more than the same card raw.
-Grading costs $15–$100 per card depending on turnaround time, so it only makes financial sense for cards that would significantly gain value from a high grade.
+Graded (slabbed) cards are professionally authenticated and rated by PSA, Beckett (BGS), or CGC.
+A PSA 10 can sell for 10x–100x the raw price.
+Grading costs $15–$100 per card depending on turnaround, so it only makes sense for cards that would gain serious value from a high grade.

-📊 The rule of thumb: If a raw card is worth $75 or more and looks pack-fresh (centered, no scratches, no whitening), consider grading it.
-For everything else, sell raw with excellent photos.
-The cost of grading eats into your margin on cheaper cards.
+Rule of thumb: if a raw card is worth $75+ and looks pack-fresh (centered, no scratches, no whitening), consider grading.
+For everything else, sell raw with excellent photos — grading fees eat the margin on cheaper cards.

 Pokémon

-The Pokémon TCG is an absolute monster on eBay.
-Key sets to know: Base Set, Jungle, Fossil (vintage — first edition shadowless is the holy grail), Evolving Skies, Crown Zenith, 151 (modern — high demand, short print runs).
-Look for holos, full art trainers, alt arts, and secret rares.
-Japanese versions of modern cards often sell for more than English because of better print quality.
+A monster on eBay.
+Vintage: Base Set, Jungle, Fossil (first-edition shadowless is the holy grail).
+Modern: Evolving Skies, Crown Zenith, 151 (high demand, short print runs).
+Hunt holos, full-art trainers, alt arts, and secret rares.
+Japanese versions of modern cards often outsell English thanks to print quality.

 Magic: The Gathering

-MTG is a deeper, more complex market.
-Reserved List cards are the blue chips — cards Wizards of the Coast has promised never to reprint.
-Dual lands, powerful artifacts, and iconic creatures from early sets (Alpha, Beta, Unlimited, Revised) command premium prices.
-Modern staples from Standard and Modern-legal sets sell in high volume at lower prices.
+Deeper and more complex.
+Reserved List cards are the blue chips — Wizards has promised never to reprint them.
+Dual lands, power artifacts, and iconic early-set creatures (Alpha, Beta, Unlimited, Revised) command premiums.
+Modern staples sell in high volume at lower prices.

 Sports Cards

-Football, basketball, baseball, and hockey.
-Rookie cards of star players are the most valuable.
+Football, basketball, baseball, hockey.
+Rookie cards of star players are most valuable.
 Key brands: Prizm, Topps Chrome, Bowman, Select, National Treasures.
-Grading matters a lot in sports cards — a PSA 10 of a top rookie can be a 10x–20x multiplier over raw.
+Grading matters enormously — a PSA 10 top rookie is a 10x–20x multiplier over raw.

 Photographing Cards (This Matters More Than You Think)

-📸 Pro tip: A cheap phone tripod ($15) and a simple light box ($30) will dramatically improve your card photos.
-This is one of the highest-ROI purchases you can make as a card reseller.
-Better photos = higher sell-through rate and fewer returns.
+Pro tip: a $15 phone tripod and a $30 light box dramatically improve card photos — one of the highest-ROI purchases a card reseller can make.
+Better photos mean higher sell-through and fewer returns.

 Pricing Cards

-For Pokémon and MTG, TCGPlayer Market Price is your baseline.
-Check eBay Sold Listings as a secondary confirmation.
-For sports cards, check 130point.com — it shows the actual sold price from eBay (including best offers) which Sold Listings sometimes hides.
+For Pokémon and MTG, TCGPlayer Market Price is your baseline; confirm against eBay Sold listings.
+For sports cards, 130point.com shows actual eBay sold prices including Best Offers that Sold listings sometimes hide.

 Writing Winning Card Titles

-eBay search is everything.
 Your title is the single biggest factor in whether your card gets seen.
-Structure it like this:
+Structure:

-eBay gives you 80 characters.
-Use every single one, but don't keyword-stuff.
-Include the card name, set, number, condition, and grade (if applicable).
-That covers almost every buyer search query.
+Use all 80 characters but don't keyword-stuff.
+Cover name, set, number, condition, and grade — that matches almost every buyer search.

 Shipping Cards Safely

-Cards are fragile.
-A bent corner in transit means a return.
-Here's the standard method that works every time:
+Cards are fragile; a bent corner means a return.
+The standard method:

-📦 Pro tip: Use eBay Standard Envelope for singles under $20.
-It tracks delivery (though not as precisely as Priority) and costs just $0.63–$1.10 depending on weight.
-For orders over $20, use USPS Ground Advantage with full tracking — it's worth the extra $3–$4 for the peace of mind.
+Pro tip: use eBay Standard Envelope for singles under $20 — tracked and just $0.63–$1.10.
+For orders over $20, USPS Ground Advantage with full tracking is worth the extra few dollars.

 Bulk Listing: The Card Seller's Secret Weapon

-If you're serious about selling cards, you'll eventually have hundreds — or thousands — to list.
-Manual listing takes 5–10 minutes per card.
-Do the math: 500 cards at 7 minutes each is 58 hours of listing.
+Get serious and you'll have hundreds — or thousands — to list.
+At 5–10 minutes per card, 500 cards is up to 58 hours of work.